contiki-ng/contiki-ng/doc/platforms/nrf-ip64-ethernet.md

 sees one IPv4 source address and two distinct mapped ports.
 Neither probe is on by default, so a stock build does not send traffic to anyone's LAN.

-It also resolves a hostname through DNS64, pointing the resolver at a public IPv4 DNS server via the NAT64 prefix:
+Defining `NAT64_LOOKUP_NAME` additionally resolves that hostname through DNS64, pointing the resolver at a public IPv4 DNS server via the NAT64 prefix (`NAT64_DNS_SERVER`, Google's by default):

     DNS64 OK: leshan.eclipseprojects.io -> 64:ff9b::23.97.187.154

-Use this rather than hardcoding IPv4 literals in NAT64 form; those go stale.
+Prefer this over hardcoding IPv4 literals in NAT64 form; those go stale.
+It is off by default because it sends a query to a third-party resolver.

 ## Things that will cost you time